spatel912020/stock_earning_automation/README.md

 # stock_earning_automation
-Personal Project\
+Personal Project <br />
-Objective: Given a list of stock tickers, using selenium collect Earning per share data on them\
+Objective: Given a list of stock tickers, using selenium collect Earning per share data on them <br />
-Skills Involved: Web Crawling, Selenium\
+Skills Involved: Web Crawling, Selenium <br />

 Appropriate Webdrivers need to be used to and saved in Selenium Webdriver folder
 - Firefox and Chrome webdrivers are provided but need to be updated once in a while